Allow me, if you will be so kind, to coin a new word.

 So I started doing it on purpose.

 It got to the point that in the Epilogue, I wrote several totally random things which had no known purpose.
 They just seemed cool.
 They fit.
 And guess what?
 My outlines for books 2 and 3 now take those things into account—and they’re very cool.
+(Note from the future: after writing this post, the structure of the series drastically changed.
+There are no epilogues and there are 9 books instead of 3.
+But you get the idea.)

 It makes me look really good at foreshadowing.
 But, in fact, some of this wasn’t on purpose at all.